Tyhcass/academicweb/content/publication/dem_support/index.markdown

 publication_types:
   - ''
 publication: ' '
 summary: 'Study reexamining analyses in two prominent recent studies on classic hypotheses on democracy and public support and underscoring the necessity of accounting for measurement uncertainty.
-(Revise and Resubmit) '
+(Revised and Resubmitd) '
 subtitle: 'Study reexamining analyses in two prominent recent studies on classic hypotheses on democracy and public support and underscoring the necessity of accounting for measurement uncertainty.'
 featured: yes
 links: